For up-to-date information about what emergency programs are open & available, please call 2-1-1 or visit 211lifeline.org

 Our Preventive case managers and social workers are still seeing families for home and other visits as required.

-Our 539 Joseph Avenue location is closed but we are operating remotely and are open to take new cases for financial assistance and other crisis management by phone.
-Call (585) 546-7220 x 6800 to schedule an appointment for a phone meeting.
+Our 539 Joseph Avenue location is closed but we are operating remotely and are open to take new cases for emergency rent, security deposit and utility financial assistance and other crisis management by phone.
+Call (585) 232-2050 to schedule an appointment for a phone meeting.

 For up to date sources for food assistance, call 2-1-1 as new alternatives are being developed for emergency food distribution during this crisis.